balag3/ConditionalValidator/README.md

 case FTP or SFTP :
 - host, port, user and password fields cannot be null or empty and any other non annotated fields are optional.

+Take a look at the test folder as well to have a working proof of the concept.